 In March 2019, representatives of the Ministry inspected our premises and issued a warning related to an alleged breach of the Clean Air Law and a warning related to the Hazardous Materials Law (1993).
-Management believes that our company is not in violation of these laws.
 Following a hearing at the Ministry in August 2019, the Ministry conducted two additional tests after which we were asked to take corrective actions.
 During May 2020 and July 2020, representatives of the Ministry inspected our premises again.
-In September 2020 the Ministry issued a warning related to an alleged breach of the Clean Air Law, the Hazardous Materials Law (1993), the Water Law and Business Permit Law.
-We may be subject to fines and sanctions as stated in such laws.
+In September 2020 the Ministry inspect a warning related to an alleged breach of the Clean Air Law, the Hazardous Materials Law (1993), the Water Law and Business Permit Law.
 According to this letter, we were invited to a hearing at the Ministry on November 9, 2020.
 Following that hearing meeting, the district manager issued a protocol stating that he will recommend that the Ministry impose fines on our company.
 We responded and requested the district and Ministry to reconsider, taking into account the corrective measures taken by us.
-On August 2021 we got a letter from the ministry and were asked about our Company's sales turnover in order to determine the amount of the fine that will be imposed in regard to the breach of the Hazardous Materials Law (1993).
-In addition, as part of the Hazardous Materials Law (1993), the Ministry has scheduled ground samples inspection in order to check compliance with applicable standards.
-We cannot estimate the outcome of such study; if we will be required to take corrective measures and if so, what would be the cost or impact on our business.